 Club sports will be those programs which seek to compete with club programs of other institutions of higher education, as well as other appropriate groups.
 This competition is not considered “intercollegiate” in that these are not official varsity or junior varsity sport programs.
 The competition must be approved by the Athletic Director before it occurs.
-Club sport programs will be subject to all University rules and regulations and must be composed of students from Millikin University who meet academic requirements set by the Office of Student Programs and the Athletics Department.
+Club sport programs will be subject to all University rules and regulations and must be composed of students from Millikin University who meet academic requirements set by the Office of Inclusion and Student Engagement as well as the Athletics Department.

 Club sport programs must also meet the following criteria prior to their registration as a club sport student organization.

-1. Demonstration of fiscal responsibility for its operations, including a proposed budget to be approved by the Office of Student Programs.
-If any fundraising is necessary, the budget must include plans for such, and may require further approval from the Office of Student Programs
+1. Demonstration of fiscal responsibility for its operations, including a proposed budget to be approved by the Office of Inclusion and Student Engagement.
+If any fundraising is necessary, the budget must include plans for such, and may require further approval from the Office of Inclusion and Student Engagement

 2. Identification of a qualified coach that is approved by the university’s Athletic Director.
 Qualifications of a club sport coach will vary with the sport played.
 Where there are specific technical or safety issues involved, the qualifications may require certification.
 The nomination of a coach for a club will be evaluated for each sport.
 The club sponsor and coach may be the same person